tudo-astroparticlephysics/PROPOSAL/resources/config_docu.md

 | `lpm`                  | Bool   | `True`     | Incorporate the LPM-effect and TM-effect |

 ### Energy-cut parameters ###
-The energy cut settings and the continuous randomization option are separated between inside, in front and behind the detector.
+The energy cut settings and the continuous randomization option are separated between `cuts_inside`, `cuts_infront` and `cuts_behind` the detector, which are again own json-objects.
 **ecut** describes the cut in the total energy loss in MeV and **vcut** describes the cut in the energy loss relative to the particle energy.
 Above this cut, the energy losses are calculated stochastically and below this cut, the energy loss is calculated via the average energy loss (continuously).
 - If both values are set, the minimum of the total energy cut and the relative cut times the particle energy is applied.